AutoML: A Survey of the State-of-the-Art: NAS Discussion

-Since random search is comparable to those more sophisticated methods (e.g., DARTS and ENAS), one natural question is: what are the advantages and significance of the other architecture optimization algorithms compared with the random search?
-The researchers try to use other metrics to answer this question, not just considering the final accuracy of the model.
-Most NAS methods consist of two stages: 1) search for a best-performing architecture on the training set; 2) then expand it to a deeper one and estimate it on the validation set.
+As RS is comparable to more sophisticated methods (e.g., DARTS and ENAS), a natural question is, what are the advantages and significance of the other AO algorithms compared with RS?
+Researchers have tried to use other metrics to answer this question, rather than simply considering the model's final accuracy.
+Most NAS methods comprise two stages: 1) search for a best-performing architecture on the training set and 2) expand it to a deeper architecture and estimate it on the validation set.
 However, there usually exists a large gap between the two stages.
-In other words, the architecture that achieves the best result in the training set is not necessarily the best one on the validation set.
-Therefore, instead of merely considering the final accuracy and search time cost, many NAS studies \cite{hu2020dsnas,istrate2018tapas,nsas,eval_nas_phase,nas_eval} make use of Kendall Tau ($\tau$) metric \cite{kendall_tau} to measure the correlation of the model performance between the search and estimation stages.
-The value of $\tau$ is defined as:
+In other words, the architecture that achieves the best result in the training set is not necessarily the best one for the validation set.
+Therefore, instead of merely considering the final accuracy and search time cost, many NAS studies \cite{hu2020dsnas,istrate2018tapas,nsas,eval_nas_phase,nas_eval} have used Kendall Tau ($\tau$) metric \cite{kendall_tau} to evaluate the correlation of the model performance between the search and evaluation stages.
+The parameter $\tau$ is defined as

-where $N_C$ and $N_D$ indicate the number of concordant and discordant pairs. $\tau$ is a number in the range [-1,1] with the following properties:
+where $N_C$ and $N_D$ indicate the numbers of concordant and discordant pairs. $\tau$ is a number in the range [-1,1] with the following properties:

 \begin{itemize} \item $\tau=1$: two rankings are identical \item $\tau=-1$: two rankings are completely opposite. \item $\tau=0$: there is no relationship between two rankings. \end{itemize}